 COMEDY All things considered, Glasgow has a pretty strong track record when it comes to comedy.
 The likes of Billy Connolly, Frankie Boyle, Kevin Bridges, Karen Dunbar and Susan Calman all first cut their teeth in Glasgow's pubs and comedy clubs.
 The comedy scene in the city is still strong today, if you know where to look.
 The Stand is really the centre of Glasgow's comedy scene for most of the year.
 Located near to Gibson Street, this Glasgow institution is brave enough to offer stand-up entertainment seven nights a week the whole year round.
 You can find everything there from seasoned veterans trying out their material to new blood choking in front of a typically unforgiving Glasgow audience.
-Their best value night, at only £5 entry, is a Tuesday but also look out for the odd times when some of the bigger comics come back to their home turf to brush up on their Glesga patter - it's not often you get to see Frankie Boyle for around a tenner.
-Elsewhere, the City Centre's YesBar hosts live comedy every Friday and Saturday in the basement and The State Bar off Sauchiehall Street has comedy nights once or twice a month.
+Their best value night, at only £5 entry, is a Red Raw Tuesday but also look out for the odd times when some of the bigger comics come back to their home turf to brush up on their Glesga patter - it's not often you get to see Frankie Boyle or Kevin Bridges for around a tenner.
+Elsewhere, the City Centre's Glee Club hosts live comedy every Friday and Saturday, and you'll find that many pubs across Glasgow will host semi-regular comedy nights including Dram, The Admiral Bar and The Gilchrist on campus (pictured).
 If big name comics are more your thing then you're best looking to the city's large venues such as the SEC, or O2 Academy.
-If you're a big comedy fan make sure you're free in the month of March as this is when the International Comedy Festival takes over many of the city's venues (COVID-dependent).
+If you're a big comedy fan make sure you're free in the month of March as this is when the International Comedy Festival takes over many of the city's venues.
 DRAG Glasgow, like most large UK cities, has had a drag scene for many years but it's only recently it has become more mainstream.
-These days, thanks in-part to the explosive popularity of RuPaul's Drag Race, drag has become a mainstay in many bars and clubs who host their own drag shows or drag bingo nights as part of their weekly line-ups.
-Here's the tea on just a couple of the Glesga Drag shows.
-DRAG 101 Run by Dharma Geddon and Alana Duvey, Glasgow's drag queen power couple, Drag 101 (pictured) takes place once a month right here on campus in the Gilchrist Postgrad Club.
+These days, thanks in part to the explosive popularity of RuPaul's Drag Race, drag has become a mainstay in many bars and clubs who host their own drag shows or drag bingo nights as part of their weekly line-ups.
+Run by Dharma Geddon and Alana Duvey, Glasgow's drag queen power couple, Drag 101 (pictured) takes place once a month right here on campus in the Gilchrist Postgrad Club.
 Expect to be #shook by Dharma's insane looks which in the past have included: Mr. Freeze (complete with dry ice) and we once saw her wear what can only be described as a giant robot claw-machine; it really has to be seen to be believed.
-MOTHERTUCKER Accurately billing themselves as 'Glasgow's most WACKY, BIZARRE and FABULOUS drag show', Mothertucker usually takes place every other week in the city's première LGBTQ+ Club, The Polo Lounge.
-It is perhaps one of the city's best nights - especially for variety as they constantly have new themes.
-Recently their five queens (RuJazzle, October Fist, CJ Banks, Lawrence Chaney and Axel Aurora) have been keeping everyone entertained with a raft of innovative online lockdown shows.
 DINING The last few years have seen Glasgow quietly and confidently growing in reputation for excellent local and world food.
 The Glasgow food scene is a captivating mix of high cuisine - a refined and highly-developed product of an internationalised, creative cooking - and the kind of sticky street/pub/fast food that you lust for after-hours.
 This section will introduce some of the city's best independent and maybe lesser-known eateries.
-COVID-19 Notice: Many of Glasgow's dining spots have remained open in a takeaway capacity during the COVID-19 pandemic, and at time of writing (July 2021) many are open once again for sitting customers.
+COVID-19 Notice: Many of Glasgow's dining spots have remained open in a takeaway capacity during the COVID-19 pandemic, and at time of writing (July 2022) most are open once again for sitting customers.
 Before checking out the recommendations below, do a quick Google search to be aware of any changes to service.
 Lots of restaurants who previously didn't do takeaway now do, so bear that in mind also.